1 dead and up to 6 injured in shooting at a Halloween party in Kansas City, Kansas, police say | News Channel 3-12

 By Aya Elamroussi and Shawn Nottingham, CNN

+The gunfire was yet another example of how gun violence so often interrupts American life in places traditionally seen as safe, from schools to stores to hospitals and even funerals.
+Also Monday night, at least 13 people were shot in a drive-by shooting in Chicago at busy corner where people had gathered for a vigil, police said.

-The police chief voiced his frustration at the violence, calling the shooting disturbing and unacceptable.
+In Kansas City, the police chief voiced his frustration with the violence, calling the shooting disturbing and unacceptable.

 “This stuff in the community has to stop.
 There are far too many guns out here.
 This was a party with high school-aged students,” Oakman said.
 “Everyone has guns now.
 We need to be smarter than this.”